Treating sores and rub marks on your horse

 It’s totally awesome that horses can also wear socks.
 For flies, rubs, scratches, stomping, and more.
 Find these Silver Whinnys at Sox for Horses.

-The ideas here can totally be yours!
+The ideas to help rub marks on your horse are found here.
 As an Amazon Associate, I earn from qualifying purchases.
 There is no extra cost to you, and I can keep this website going.
 I appreciate it greatly!

 Intrepid International Hock Shield Protector, Horse – for hock sore prevention and healing